 Bonus savings tip: Use my sign up codes

 As always I want to help you save even more.
-So when you sign up to any of the above mentioned taxi hailing services for the first time, why not use my referral coupon codes.
-It will be a win win situation for both you and I. The list of codes include:
+So when you sign up for any of the above-mentioned taxi-hailing services for the first time, why not use my referral coupon codes.
+It will be a win-win situation for both you and I. The list of codes include:

 2.3 Why not travel by bus?
 Tips on how to save even more.